towseefhossain/towseefhossain/README.md

 ### I am M Towseef Hossain
 - My pronouns are he/him/they.
-- I'm a Front-End and Mobile Development Enthusiast.
+- I'm a Security Engineer at @Faire, with an interest in backend engineering and mobile development.
 - A Combinatorics and Optimization major at the University of Waterloo.
 - Former intern at @intuit and @Fundthrough.
 - Massive DnD, Mechanical Keyboards and PC Building nerd.
-- Always looking for opportunities.

 ⭐️ From [Towseef Hossain](https://github.com/towseefhossain)